TrackerBots: Autonomous Unmanned Aerial Vehicle for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals

-GPS location of the UAV platform and targets' RSSI data are delivered to our tracking and planning algorithm---\textit{solver}---through the Telemetry Host using a RESTful web service.
+GPS locations of the UAV platform and targets' RSSI data are delivered to our tracking and planning algorithm---\textit{solver}---through the Telemetry Host using a RESTful web service.
 The solver estimates target locations and calculates new control actions per each POMDP cycle to command the UAV through MAVLink to fly to a new location.
 In order to ensure safety and meet University regulatory requirements, we also employ QGroundControl---a popular cross-platform flight control and mission planning software---to monitor and abort autonomous navigation.
 We detail our Sensor System below.

 \textbf{Signal Processing Module:} Fig. \ref{fig_dsp_chains} illustrates the components of the proposed signal processing module.
-We propose using a \textit{software defined radio} (SDR) receiver to implement the signal processing components.
-The key advantages of our choice are the ability to: i) reduce the weight of the receiver; ii) rapidly scan a large frequency spectrum to track multiple animals beaconing on different VHF frequency channels; and iii) because the signal processing chain is defined in software, we have the ability to reconfigure the system on the fly.
+We propose using a \textit{software-defined radio} (SDR) receiver to implement the signal processing components.
+The key advantages of our choice are the ability to: \textit{i)} reduce the weight of the receiver; \textit{ii)} rapidly scan a large frequency spectrum to track multiple animals beaconing on different VHF frequency channels; and \textit{iii)} reconfigure the system on the fly because the signal processing chain is defined in software.